-(c) For regularly scheduled bills, committee staff shall indicate on the analysis the position of any organization, entity or person that submits a formal letter of support or opposition to the committee by noon (12:00 pm) at least six calendar days prior to the hearing on the bill.
-(Example: In order for a position to be listed on the analysis for a scheduled Wednesday hearing, letters of support and opposition must be received by noon (12:00 pm) on Thursday the week prior to the hearing.)
+(c) For regularly scheduled bills, committee staff shall indicate on the analysis the position of any organization, entity or person that submits a formal letter of support or opposition to the committee by noon (12:00 pm) at least seven calendar days prior to the hearing on the bill.
+(Example: In order for a position to be listed on the analysis for a scheduled Wednesday hearing, letters of support and opposition must be received by noon (12:00 pm) on Wednesday the week prior to the hearing.)
 All letters received after this time will be listed in the analysis at the Chair's discretion.

 (d) Letters must contain the name, address and telephone number of the sender, and must be addressed to the Chair of the Committee.
 Joint letters must list in writing every organization sharing the position.
 Including only medallions, logos, or icons of an organization may result in the organization not being listed in the analysis.
+The committee will not accept cover letters, or letters listing multiple organizations, medallions, logos, or icons under a single letterhead.